COIDA Medical Reports: The Doctor's Guide to W.Cl.4, W.Cl.5 and Injury-on-Duty Claims

 How quickly must an injury on duty be reported?

-The employee must report the accident to the employer as soon as possible, and the employer must report it to the Compensation Fund within seven days of gaining knowledge of it — or within fourteen days for an alleged occupational disease.
+The employee must report the accident to the employer as soon as possible, and the employer must report it to the Compensation Fund within seven days of gaining knowledge of it, or within fourteen days for an alleged occupational disease.
 Failing to report is an offence and can leave the employer liable.
-The doctor's first medical report should be completed at the first treatment regardless of where the employer is in that process.
+The W.Cl.4 first medical report is completed at the first treatment, whatever stage the employer's report has reached.

 Can I state a permanent disablement percentage on the first medical report?

-No — and you should never estimate one without an objective basis.
-On the W.Cl.4 you indicate whether permanent disablement is anticipated; the actual assessment happens after the condition has stabilised, on the final report, and the percentage and award are determined by the Compensation Commissioner.
-Your role is to supply objective findings and an honest prognosis, including recording uncertainty where it exists.
+No. The W.Cl.4 asks whether permanent disablement is anticipated; the assessment itself happens after the condition has stabilised, on the final report, and the percentage and award are determined by the Compensation Commissioner.
+The treating practitioner's report supplies the objective findings on which that determination is made.

 What is CompEasy?